robclewley/aping-pong-jupclient/README.md

  * `register_name/<private_id>/<public_id>/<name>`
    - Register a name to associate with a public ID, as shown on leaderboards.
 You have to specify the exact private ID that matches it, i.e. you must have stored the private ID after requesting a game.
    - Names must be 4 to 50 characters, unique, and spaces and mixed case are allowed.
+ * `cancel/<private_id>`
+   - Cancel a current game belonging to this ID.
+The reset timer will take effect before a new game can be started.

 ## Data structures